SkeldJS/Hindenburg/pages/Plugins/topics/object-ownership-guards.md

 In Hindenburg, in order to facilitate event safety and clear code flow, has the idea of objects being _owned_ by either perspectives, or main rooms.
 In this way, for example, if a meeting is started by a player inside a perspective, while the meeting may be synced to every other client, nominally the meeting is said to be _owned_ by that perspective.
 That means that the server will only perform host operations (i.e. handle votes, spawning, meeting ends, etc.) on that perspective, and the main room will simply listen for changes.

-> Note that this only really applies if the server has SaaH enabled, see {@page Server-as-a-Host}.
+> Note that this only really applies if the server has SaaH enabled, see {@page ../../getting-started/using-hindenburg/server-as-a-host.md}.

 In practice, this means that certain events that are host-only won't be able to be listened on by the main room, since they don't own the object.
 This does, fortunately, only applies to a small sub-set of events, for example the {@link PlayerDieEvent | `player.die`} event: